Boeheim to coach Saturday after fatal car crash

-Syracuse head coach Jim Boeheim will coach in Saturday's game against Duke, three days after being involved in a fatal car accident.
+Syracuse head coach Jim Boeheim will coach in Saturday's game against Duke, three days after being involved in a fatal car crash.

 Athletic director John Wildhack announced the news on Friday afternoon.